 Required JavaScript commands, HTML5 and CSS to learn

-This will not be a JavaScript in depth.
+This will not be a JavaScript in-depth.
 We will focus only on the commands needed to write games.
-In addition, we will use a basic HTML5 DOM and little to no CSS.
+In addition, we will use a JavaScript, HTML5, and minimal CSS.

 HTML